TeamCodeStream/codestream-guide/docs/src/features/msteams-integration.md

 ---

 When you post a codemark your teammates will get notified via the activity feed, and potentially via email.
-Sometimes, though, you might want to share the codemark out to Microsoft Teams as well.
+Sometimes, though, you might want to share to Microsoft Teams as well.
 This would allow you to reach people who haven’t yet joined CodeStream, or maybe don’t spend a lot of time in their IDE.

 ## Connecting to Microsoft Teams